Honoring Our Heroes: Explore Muskegon's Military Monuments This Veterans Day

 Civil War Monuments in Hackley Park

-Address: 350 W Webster Ave, Muskegon, MI 49440
+- Address: 350 W Webster Ave, Muskegon, MI 49440

 Sailors and Soldiers Monument in Hackley Park

-Standing guard in the center of Hackley Park is the Sailors and Soldiers Monument.
-Beautiful, bronze “Victory” graces a cylinder of granite that reaches 75 feet to the sky.
-Around the base, four statues represent Infantry, Artillery, Cavalry, & Navy.
-It was created by sculptor Joseph Carabelli and gifted to the city by Charles Hackley on May 30, 1892.
+“Not conquest but peace and a united people.
+To the soldiers and sailors who fought, and to all patriotic men and women who helped preserve our nation in the War of the Rebellion.”
+In the center of Hackley Park stands the Sailors and Soldiers Monument.
+The beautiful bronze “Victory” graces a 75-foot granite cylinder.
+Surrounding the base are four statues representing Infantry, Artillery, Cavalry, and Navy.
+This monument was created by sculptor Joseph Carabelli and gifted to the city by Charles Hackley on May 30, 1892.

-Address: 350 W Webster Ave, Muskegon, MI 49440
+- Address: 350 W Webster Ave, Muskegon, MI 49440

 Statue of General Philip Kearny at the Corner of Peck and Terrace

-Address: Corner of Peck and Terrace in Downtown Muskegon
+- Address: Corner of Peck and Terrace in Downtown Muskegon

 USS LST 393 Veterans Museum

-Address: 560 Mart St, Muskegon, MI 49440
+- Address: 560 Mart St, Muskegon, MI 49440

 Boogie Woogie Bugle Boy at the Mart Dock

-Address: 560 Mart St, Muskegon, MI 49440
+- Address: 560 Mart St, Muskegon, MI 49440

 USS Silversides Submarine Museum

-The USS Silversides is a historic Gato class submarine.
-During her service, she received 12 battle stars and was awarded a Presidential Unit Citation for cumulative action over four patrols.
-She is credited with sinking 23 ships – the third-most of any allied World War II submarine!
+The USS Silversides is a historic Gato-class submarine that earned 12 battle stars and a Presidential Unit Citation for cumulative action over four patrols.
+She is credited with sinking 23 ships—the third-most of any allied World War II submarine!
+Tours are available year-round from 10:00 AM to 5:30 PM, Sunday through Saturday.
+Your combination ticket includes a tour of the submarine, cutter, and indoor museum!

 Address: 1346 Bluff St, Muskegon, MI 49441